stdinR/RGTGAN/README.md

 cd ./codes/example/RGTGAN
 ```
 - **Step II.** Modify the dataroots for train and val based on your actual root in `./codes/example/RGTGAN/options/RGTGAN.yml`
+  Note that if you follow the steps for data preprocess, then dataroots don't need moodification.
 - **Step III.** Start training:
 ```
 sh train.sh